Bassendean: Rail heritage

 Bassendean is home to the Western Australian Rail Transport Museum which opened in 1974.
 The display has a collection of steam and diesel locomotives, some of which have been restored to operational condition.
 Also as part of the collection are a number of carriages and other equipment associated including the Zanthus station and a signal box from Perth station.
 The West Australian Model Railway Club is also housed within the complex.
 The display's centrepiece is a working scale model featuring engine characters from the children's series Thomas the Tank Engine and Friends.

 Facilities

+Old Perth Road forms part of Bassendean's town centre.
+Prior to the 1970s, it was part of Guildford Road.

 Cyril Jackson Senior High School was built in 1962, and was converted into Cyril Jackson Senior Campus in 1990 to provide specialised study for post high school students gaining entrance into university study.
 Bassendean railway station is served by Transperth Midland line services.

+In 1977, Bassendean Village Shopping complex opened on land bordered by Guildford Road, Whitfield Street, West Road and Old Perth Road.
+As at January 2024, the centre's name was Hawaiian's Bassendean.